• 2/2/2023

 You should also inspect the dozer tracks to see if any components look out of place, as well as checking the rollers, idlers and drives to make sure there is no oil leaking, which could lead to major failure in these components.”

-Engineering Manager Moo Young Park
+Senior Engineering Manager, Moo Young Park